getml/getml.com/src/docs/install/remote_access.md

 ### Opening the HTTPS Port

-Telling the getML monitor to serve its web frontend via HTTPS on a specific port usually does not make it accessible from the outside yet.
+Telling the getML Monitor to serve its web frontend via HTTPS on a specific port usually does not make it accessible from the outside yet.
 Your computer or the server does not allow arbitrary programs to open connections to the outside world.
 You need to add the corresponding port number to a whitelist in your system's configuration.
 Since there are far too many combinations of systems and applications used as firewalls, we won't cover them here.
 If you have questions or need help concerning this step, please feel free to [contact us][contact-page].